Phone: 0161 214 1500

 RTA cases with alleged fraud issues and arguments over credit hire also covered.
+Andrew is regularly instructed in cases with allegations of Fundamental Dishonesty and applications to set aside QOCS protection.

 Travel cases of all complexity are undertaken from Rome II, the Package Tour regulations 1992 and Legionnaire’s cases.
+Andrew is experienced in presenting quantum cases based upon foreign legal systems.

 Trained in and accepts Public Access instruction.